 The "Dirty Dozen" refers to 12 fruits and vegetables most likely to be covered in pesticide residue.
 (Yuck!)
 Here's how to safely clean each one.

-Before biting into a juicy nectarine, give it a baking soda bath.
-(It’s one of the most effective ways to eliminate germs and bacteria, including E. coli.)
 Just combine one ounce of baking soda with roughly 100 ounces of water, then let your nectarines soak for 12 to 15 minutes.
-Rinse and enjoy!
+Rinse the nectarines well and enjoy.

 Grapes are one of the hardest fruits to clean properly.
 The solution?
 Baking soda and salt.
-Place your grapes in a bowl, sprinkle with 1-2 teaspoons salt and 1-2 teaspoons baking soda.
+Place your grapes in a bowl, sprinkle with a teaspoon of salt and a teaspoon of baking soda.
 Shake the bowl to evenly coat each grape, then rinse thoroughly with cold water.
-Psst!
-This new grape variety tastes like candy.

 Cherries, like apples and grapes, tend to have a waxy chemical coating.
 You can remove it by soaking fruit in a vinegar solution.
 Fill a large bowl with water, add a cup of distilled white vinegar and then pour in your cherries.
 Let ’em soak for 15 minutes before rinsing thoroughly.

 A quick rinse under the faucet won’t cut it for tomatoes (or any produce, really).
-The key is to hold your tomatoes under cold running water for 30-60 seconds, and rub gently to remove germs, dirt and pesticide residue.
+The key is to hold your tomatoes under cold running water for 30 to 60 seconds and rub gently to remove germs, dirt and pesticide residue.